Consumer Digital Empowerment Index

 What makes consumers less empowered when using digital services?
 Their biggest obstacles are:

-– A lack of awareness that such services exist – for example, trackers that monitor energy consumption (28% total)
+– A lack of awareness that such services exist – for example, trackers that monitor energy consumption (24.5% total) or online sources for checking the trustworthiness of information (24.3% total)

-– A lack of trust in providers when using certain services–such as personal finance and open banking (12%), managing bank accounts online (11%), or using social media (11%)
+– A lack of trust in providers when using certain services – such as using open banking and finance to manage bank accounts and financial tools from a single platform (10%), managing bank accounts online (9.1%), or using social media (8.7%)

 There is